Changes to inheritance tax reliefs - frequently asked questions

 Q. Can I make last-minute (so-called ‘deathbed’) gifts to increase my IHT allowances?

 Deathbed gifting can be an effective strategy to increase your IHT allowances, specifically in relation to the RNRB.
-When calculating the £2 million taper threshold for RNRB, lifetime gifts are excluded for the purposes of calculating the availability of RNRB.
+When calculating the £2m taper threshold for RNRB, lifetime gifts are excluded for the purposes of calculating the availability of RNRB.
 This creates an opportunity to maximise your allowances if your estate is affected by the RNRB taper.
-If your estate exceeds the £2 million tapering threshold, then you may retain the full RNRB allowance by making last-minute gifts, which would otherwise be diminished by £1 for every £2 above the threshold.
-Using the above example of Mr and Mrs S., a last-minute gift could potentially preserve their RNRB in full and save the family £40,000.
+If your estate exceeds the £2 m tapering threshold, then you may retain the full RNRB allowance by making last-minute gifts, which would otherwise be diminished by £1 for every £2 above the threshold.
+Using the above example of Mr and Mrs S, a last-minute gift by Mr S of the farm land could potentially preserve their RNRB in full and save the family £75,000.

 However, it is important to keep in mind that these gifts are simply a Potentially Exempt Transfer (PET, see above), made knowing that they are likely to fail.
 This may help preserve RNRB, but would still be included in the IHT calculation as a failed PET.